 One big benefit of buying from this refurbished stock, is that it has been handled by Wacom themselves, not a third party repair company.
 The fact that Wacom have had their hands on it, would fill me with confidence that I was buying a good product still.

-Where can I buy them?
+Where can I buy a refurbished Wacom?

 The best place to get this kind of stock is from Amazon.
 They have a section there already that lists only refurbished Wacom products.

 If you live outside of the US and still want to bag yourself one of these cheaper Wacom devices, I suggest that you review the items below that have been extracted from your local eBay website.

-What do you think about buying refurb?
+What do you think about buying a refurb graphics tablet?

 Would you consider buying a refurbished graphics tablet?